merlinpr4/visualisation-github/README.md

  I have not placed my own token in the repo so make sure to add it in when compiling the program.
  This is my first time using an API and I am a beginner in python

+### Dependencies
+Python 3
+Pip
-Currently using PyGithub and requests
+PyGithub and requests

 ### To run)
 1. Have python 3 installed on laptop